How to Build A Campfire

 1.)
 Find a good location: Someplace relatively sheltered from the wind, on a hard surface like compacted dirt, gravel, or sand (never on vegetation), and not directly underneath overhanging vegetation like trees or under rock outcroppings where soot will leave a mark.

 2.)
 Clear a space about 5 feet in diameter, removing all dry and flammable materials.
 Collect rocks from the surrounding area and build a small wall about 6-8 inches tall in a circle around your cleared space.
-The purpose of rock wall is to keep the wind out as well as the fire contained within.
+The purpose of the rock wall is to keep the wind out as well as the fire contained within.

 Examples of tinder, kindling, and cord wood